 Bulgarian Lev

 The lev (Bulgarian: лев, plural: лева, левове / leva, levove; ISO 4217 code: BGN; numeric code: 975) is the currency of Bulgaria.
-In old Bulgarian, the word lev meant "lion"; the word "lion" in the modern language is lаv (IPA: [ɫɤf]; in Bulgarian: лъв).
-The lev is divided in 100 stotinki (стотинки, singular: stotinka, стотинка).
-Stotinka in Bulgarian means "a hundredth" and in fact is a translation of the French term "centime."
-Grammatically, the word stotinka comes from the word "sto" (сто; a hundred).
+In early modern Bulgarian, the word lev meant "lion"; the word "lion" in the modern standard language is lаv (IPA: [ɫɤf]; in Bulgarian: лъв).
+The lev is subdivided into 100 stotinki (стотинки, singular: stotinka, стотинка).
+Stotinka in Bulgarian means "a hundredth" and is, in fact, a direct translation of the French term "centime."
+Grammatically, the word stotinka is derived from the Bulgarian word "sto" (сто; a hundred).

-Since 1997, the lev has been in a currency board arrangement, initially with the Deutsche Mark at a fixed rate of BGL 1000 to DEM 1.
-After the introduction of the euro and the redenomination of the lev in 1999, this has resulted in a fixed rate to the euro of BGN 1.95583 : EUR 1.
-Since 2020, the lev has been a part of the European Exchange Rate Mechanism (ERM II).
-In November 2023, Bulgarian euro coin designs were revealed and approved by the Bulgarian National Bank.
-Bulgaria will replace the Bulgarian lev with the euro on 1 January 2026.
+Since 1997, the Bulgarian lev has operated under a currency board arrangement, initially pegged to the Deutsche Mark at a fixed rate of 1,000 BGL = 1 DEM.
+Following the introduction of the euro and the redenomination of the lev in 1999, the peg was effectively set at 1.95583 BGN = 1 EUR.
+Since 2020, the lev has been part of the European Exchange Rate Mechanism (ERM II).
+In November 2023, Bulgarian euro coins design was approved by the Bulgarian National Bank.